cflynn07/myblog/posts/2019-02-26-website-in-a-binary.md

 problem exists with `go install`.

-[gobuffalo/packr](https://github.com/gobuffalo/packr/) is a library that can bundle static files inside binaries for production builds, and automatically resolve include statments to absolute file paths so programs that depend on files from the disk work no matter what context you run them in.
-You can even use it with multi-stage docker builds to create a single binary containing all your website's static assest in an alpine linux container.
+[gobuffalo/packr](https://github.com/gobuffalo/packr/) is a library that can bundle static files inside binaries for production builds, but still load files from disk during development, from any context, by automatically converting relative include paths to absolute paths.

+It's a great tool for building super lightweight images for deployments.
+With multi-stage docker builds you can build your binary in a container that contains the packr binary and the golang compiler, then copy the built binary to an alpine linux image.
+The end product is an alpine linux container plus just one additional file.

-The code in this project [golang-packr-demo-fail](https://github.com/cflynn07/golang-packr-demo-fail) uses the io/ioutils FileOpen() function in route handlers to load templates with relative file paths.
+To illustrate some of the frustrations that can occur without packr, the code in this project [golang-packr-demo-fail](https://github.com/cflynn07/golang-packr-demo-fail) uses the io/ioutils FileOpen() function in route handlers to load templates with relative file paths.
+This file contains our route handler.

 <pre class="prettyprint mx-3 px-3 border-secondary rounded">
 // handlers/handlers.go